Hamstring Pain With Cycling and Saddle Height

 Some Quick Physiology

 Muscles work best within a set range.
 If they’re too shortened, they don’t have enough room to contract efficiently.
 If muscles are too lengthened, the fibers are too far apart to overlap and create a contraction.
-So let’s apply how hamstring pain with cycling and saddle height affects this.

 Saddle Height Too Low

 When your saddle height is too low, it means your hamstrings have to work harder to get bring your leg out of the pedal stroke as you transition from the down stroke to pulling up.
-That means it takes more work to move the leg through the pedal stroke and leaves less energy for generating power as you pedal.
+That means it takes more work to move the leg through the pedal stroke and leaves less energy for generating power.
 It also means the hamstring has to go through an increased (and disadvantaged) range while you pedal, resulting in hamstring pain while cycling from the saddle height being too low.

 Saddle Height Too High